 “We’ll all be there,” Willow assured her.

-Watchers Council – Meeting Room – Minutes Later
+Watchers Council – Conference Room – Minutes Later

-Liz, Nikki, and Roberts all appeared in the research room on a wall-mounted screen.
-In the large meeting room Shannon, Kennedy, Will, and Rowena all sat closest to the video conference screen, while an image of Althenea showed on the opposite wall, obviously watching from London.
+Liz, Nikki and Roberts all appeared from the research room on a wall-mounted screen.
+In the large meeting room Shannon, Kennedy, Willow and Rowena all sat closest to the video conference screen, while an image of Althenea showed on the opposite wall, obviously watching from London.
 The room was also filled to the brim with other staffers.

 “Show ’em what you’ve got, Roberts,” Liz motioned.

-"Certainly…."
+“Certainly….”
 She clicked a button, and a map came up next to her head.
-"The Canarys, off the coast of Africa, are a series of volcanic islands.
+“The Canaries, off the coast of Africa, are a series of volcanic islands.
 La Palma is one of these islands.
-During one of the last volcanic eruptions in the last 100 years, part of La Palma slid four feet.
+During one of the last volcanic eruptions a hundred years ago, part of La Palma slid four feet.
 Since that time, water has been accruing in the mountain, making it even more unstable.
-Scientists fear that if there's another eruption, or series of eruptions, much of the island would slide into the sea."
+Scientists fear that if there’s another eruption, or series of eruptions, much of the island would slide into the sea.”

 “Why is this an issue?”
 Shannon asked.
 “I mean, that island’s like a thousand miles away, right?”